 - view the list of the publication scheme

 - use the search function on Council's website

 - view the list of published datasets on Council's open data website

 - phone Council on 07 3403 8888.

-Applications under the RTI Act 2009 and IP Act 2009 are made by completing the Information Access Application form, providing certain types of information and paying application fees as outlined below:
+Applications under the RTI Act 2009 and IP Act 2009 are made by completing the Right to Information and Privacy Access Application form (either online or by paper application), providing certain types of information and paying the application fee as outlined below:

 Lodging an application

 Before lodging a request for CCTV footage, please contact Council on 07 3403 8888 to ensure that there is a CCTV camera in the required location and that the footage retention period has not passed.
 Generally speaking, CCTV footage is unlikely to be kept for a period longer than 20 days.
 There is a separate processes for Government organisations requesting Traffic CCTV footage.

 To lodge an application under the RTI Act 2009 and IP Act 2009 please complete the Right to Information and Information Privacy Access Application form.